Education on Personal Loans

 Installment creditRevolving credit

-Allows you to borrow money in a single lump sumAllows you to borrow different quantities of money on a monthly basis
+Allows you to borrow money in a single lump sumAllows you to borrow different quantities of money every month

 Money is typically used to fund a specific purchase Frequently has a higher rate of interest